Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/asset-ingestion/asset-ingestor/index.md

     * Version: Create a version of the asset and upload a fresh copy.
 This is the safest, but slowest, option.
 * **Minimum size**: The minimum file size (in bytes) that is required for importing a file.
 Anything smaller is ignored.
 (0 = no minimum)
 * **Maximum size**: The maximum file size allowed (in bytes); anything larger is skipped. (-1 = no maximum -- NOT RECOMMENDED!)
+* **Dry run**: If checked, no assets will be imported but a report will be produced.
+This is useful for testing out the data file for integrity.
+* **Detailed Report**: If checked, a list of all imported assets will be produced.
+If unchecked, only a summary will be provided.
+* **Inhibit Workflow**: If checked, the process will attempt to bypass DAM Update Asset workflow.
+This requires the workflow launcher have the following in the _exclude list_ setting: `event-user-data:changedByWorkflowProcess`.
+If using this option. also consider using bulk workflow afterwards to process assets after the import has finished completely.

 This process has two steps: